 Persistent screen or tmux session on lxplus

-Setting up password-less kerberos token
+Setting up password-less kerberos token on lxplus7

 In order for the kerberos token to be refreshed automatically, it must be possible to do so without a password.
-Therefore, we create a keytab (similar to a private ssh key) on lxplus using the keytab utility.
-After starting it by typing ktutil, type the following three lines into the prompt and confirm the first two steps with your password.
+Therefore, we create a keytab (similar to a private ssh key) on lxplus using the provided cern-get-keytab utility.
+Note it will prompt for your password, in order to generate the keytab.

-Making use of the keytab
+Making use of the keytab on lxplus7

 This keytab file can now be used to obtain kerberos tokens without having to type a password:

-kinit -k -t USERNAME.keytab USERNAME@CERN.CH
+kinit -k -t ~/private/$USER.keytab $USER@CERN.CH

-Using k5reauth to automatically refresh your kerberos token
+Using k5reauth to automatically refresh your kerberos token on lxplus7

 To create a permanent session of tmux or screen, the k5reauth command is used, which by default creates a new shell and attaches it as a child to itself and keeps renewing the kerberos token for its children. k5reauth can start processes other than a new shell by specifying the program you want to start as an argument